• Facebook

 What are the risk factors?

-• Children living near bodies of water, ponds, lakes, beaches, and are left to play freely, unaccompanied by adults.
+• Children live near bodies of water, ponds, lakes, and beaches and are left to play freely, unaccompanied by adults.

 • Natural disasters.